7Ji-PKGBUILDs/.github/profile/README.md

 PKGBUILDs maintained / co-maintained by [7Ji](https://github.com/7Ji) and friends

-This is also where [7Ji's arch repo](https://github.com/7Ji/archrepo) updates the PKGBUILDs from.
+This is also where [7Ji's arch repo](https://github.com/7Ji/archrepo) updates some of the PKGBUILDs from, alongside AUR.
 However, issues related to the packages downloaded from there should not be opened here.

 Some of the Arch-independent packages are also available on AUR.